kerisic/count-sinatra-psql/README.md

 4. Run `rspec`

 # Questions to explore
+* What is the difference in behaviour between this app and one which there is no database?
 * Where are each of the three components of the MVC framework found in this application?
+Which of these components interacts with the database?
 * What parts of the code run when we run the app in our browser?
 You could test your assumption by adding `p` lines and checking that you see the output you expect.
 * What part of the code runs when we click the "Increment" button?
 * Can you add a "Decrement" button which decreases the count by 1 each time it is pressed?
 * Can you update the app to display the time that the count was last updated?
-* Can you add a "Reset" button which will put the count back to zero?
+This value should be stored in the database so that it will be accurately displayed even if the server is restarted.